Yoga Unveiled: part two

 2. Karma yoga is generally defined as the path of unselfish action.
 This sounds very well, does it not, but is it a true teaching, free from error?
 We should say it is almost impossible for any human being, however wise or virtuous, to be entirely free of selfishness.
 Let us take death and grieving as an example.
 Occult Science teaches that death is simply the transition to another realm of existence.
 If a person has lived a reasonably normal life, they will most likely be much happier in the afterlife than they ever were on earth.
 Thus, if one professes to truly love them, one should rejoice in the knowledge of their now better conditions.
 If you think about it honestly, you will agree that we sorrow for ourselves, not the departed.
 Hence it follows that grieving is a selfish action.
 Yet, who among us has not mourned the loss of a loved one?
 Not to do so would be the act of a stone or piece of wood, devoid of all sensibility and natural feeling.
 The eponymous hero of The Quest of Ruru almost expired from grief for Māiāvatī.
 Even Krishna, the Holy Hindu Saviour and prototype of Christ, mourned the death of his beloved mother Maia, as we may read in The Book of Sa-Heti and in the Puranas.
 If an Initiated Adept and even the Son of God himself are not immune from the selfishness of grief there can be no such thing as a truly unselfish action.
 The path of Karma yoga then becomes an impossible one for anyone with an ounce of feeling and good, red blood in their veins.
 This reinforces what we said earlier about the many flaws and errors in sacred texts and illustrates how even the most virtuous and reasonable sounding teachings can lead us into error.
 Now, if we were to say that we should always try to think of others before ourselves, that would be a true and noble teaching, but alas, that is not how Karma yoga is popularly defined.
 Wikipedia tells us that a "spiritual seeker" who wishes to practise karma yoga should "act according to dharma, without being attached to the fruits or personal consequences."
 Dharma is commonly translated as 'righteousness' or 'merit' but we cannot see what merit there is in detaching ourselves from, say, the 'personal consequences' of loving one's wife, child or parent or the 'fruits' of joy resulting from helping someone in need.
 You see, it is the same with all these teachings.
 They sound so very virtuous until we begin to thoroughly analyse them as we are attempting to do in this investigation.

 3. Jnana yoga, also known Jnana marga, is the third school in the classical tradition.
 It is the polar opposite of Hatha yoga discussed next.
 The word 'jnana' means knowledge and this school is concerned with the pursuit of spiritual knowledge as opposed to supernatural powers.
 Hence it is much concerned with the perennial questions of "who am I?" and "what am I?" and similar metaphysical queries.
 As such it consists in the occult and mystic meditation upon the Divinity, and the study of the aranyakas mentioned earlier, practised by religious recluses after their retirement from the world in the deep recesses of forests.
 The lovable Ascetic encountered by Ruru in The Quest of Ruru mentioned above, probably belonged to this school of yoga.
-In the Upanishads, Jnana yoga aims at the realization of the oneness of the human self (Higher Mind) and the ultimate Self (the Soul).
+In the Upanishads, Jnana yoga aims at the realisation of the oneness of the human self (Higher Mind) and the ultimate Self (the Soul).
 This is achieved by the cultivation of certain attitudes or mental practises.
 These include discrimination; the ability to discern truth from falsehood; dispassion or detachment from all worldly objects; and the earnest desire for liberation from illusion and ignorance.

 4. Hatha yoga is at one and the same time the most popular of the seven schools of yoga and the least understood.
 In our introduction we mentioned that the arduous practices of this school were introduced to India by the yogi Svatmarama in the 15th Century.
 These are based on the superstitious belief in bodily tortures as a means of penance and the only means "of their fancied attainment of extraordinary sanctity and supernatural powers," as Monier Williams put it.
 We have only to think of the custom of flagellation among the Jews, the Romans, in the monasteries and convents of the Christian Church, and among the nuns and monks of various other religions to know that the so-called yogis who indulge in this form of madness aren't alone in their monomania.
 Flagellation was once believed to have certain medicinal powers, and may still have in the minds of some lunatics for all we know.
 Even some physicians subscribed to this notion in the last century, claiming a good thrashing reanimated the torpid condition of the capillary and cutaneous vessels, increased muscular energy, promoted absorption, and favoured the elimination of dangerous toxins.
 The medicinal use of flogging was well known and appreciated by the ancients.
 Asclepiades, Coelius, Aurelianus, and others, strongly recommended it in the treatment of madness and hysteria, and it is not so very long ago that in Europe the same 'curative' treatment was given to people suffering from many forms of mental illness.
 Perhaps it is time to reintroduce this practise among troubled teenagers.
 Who knows, it might work wonders in improving their behaviour!